audunarn/ANYstructure/README.md

 You can optimize single plate/stiffener field or multiple.

 PLEASE CONTRIBUTE.
-For windows version (.exe) please contact me at audunarn@gmail.com).
+For windows version (.exe) please contact me at audunarn@gmail.com) or use pyinstaller.

 Screenshot: